 The key to making an impact is increasing awareness of recycling, and how we as individuals can be the change.
 So, I typically work on the social media side of things and talk at schools.
 I believe that where younger children learn about the importance of recycling and also the choices they can make about their consumption, the more part of daily life it will become for them.
 Changing behavior at all levels of society is the only way we can make a difference.
 Throwing money at the problem is not the answer.

 Rwanda’s success at recycling

 One of my most memorable trips that had a marked effect on me was to Rwanda.
-A country torn apart by genocide less than a generation ago, now practices the spirit of Umuganda,‘contribution by the community’.
+A country torn apart by genocide less than a generation ago, now practises the spirit of Umuganda,‘contribution by the community’.
 This is similar to the South African concept of Ubuntu.